SIMOGroup/DAM3DPrintingProcessOP/README.md

 # Introduction
-we propose a new data-driven machine learning platform for predicting optimised parameters of the 3D printing process from a model design to a complete product.
+We propose a new data-driven machine learning platform for predicting optimised parameters of the 3D printing process from a model design to a complete product.

 Structure of DAM3DPrintingProcessOP package:
 1. PCEn_CantileverBeam & PCEn_CylinderHollowPlate & PCEn_CooksMembrane: main programs for running 2D solids.